maladi17/kartego/README.md

 - [x] support of the above features with conf file mode.

+- [x] support in fields increment during a couple of times sending.

 ## Authors

 * **maladi17**- I am really busy, but open for suggestions to improve the repo or bug fixing. just open an issue or leave a mail and I will do my best to improve it.